 Foresters Arms, Newlands

 Forrie’s is an institution in Cape Town and an absolute favourite among the Southern Suburbs crowd.
 Just a couple of kilometres away from the Newlands Rugby Stadium, this perennially busy spot is always packed for the rugby.
-They also screen other sport, including soccer—and they make flag shooters so you can celebrate each goal in style!
 There are big screens situated all over the venue, but be warned, get there early or you may not get a good vantage point for the games.

 The Fireman’s Arms, Waterfront